Sicily was also referred to in ancient times as “the island of the Sun.”

 Carricante is an ancient white grape variety indigenous to Sicily.
 This late-ripening white variety is commonly blended with Catarratto, but as a varietal wine, it produces a fresh, lightly fragrant wine with marked acidity.
 Like Chardonnay, Carricante is often subject to malolactic fermentation.
 The word Carricante comes from the Italian “caricare” meaning to “load up,” referring to the grape’s heavy yields and to when grapes were carried on a cart pulled by donkeys down the steep slopes of Mt.
 Etna.

 Cataratto is a semi-aromatic white grape variety mainly planted in Sicily.
-Catarratto wines are generally fresh whites with a medium to full structure, mild acidity and a moderate alcohol level.
+Catarratto wines are generally fresh whites with a medium to full structure, mild acidity, and a moderate alcohol level.
 The aromatic profile tends toward citrus fruit such as lemon, flowers, and tropical fruit with a touch of fine herbs and sweet spices.
 It typically has excellent salinity and a mineral feeling on the finish.
-It is commonly blended with Carricante.
+It is commonly blended with Carricante or Inzolia.

 The island was once most famous for sweet Muscats (see Pantelleria), and later fortified Marsala.
 Today many of its best-known wines are dry table wines produced under the regional IGT title Terre Siciliane, or the Sicilia DOC.
 Blessed with consistently bright sunshine and reliably moderate rainfall, Sicily's classic Mediterranean climate is ideally suited to the production of wine grapes.
 The warm, dry climate means that mildews and rots are kept to a minimum, particularly in well-ventilated areas that benefit from coastal breezes.
 This low disease pressure means that chemical sprays are hardly needed, so much Sicilian wine is produced from organic grapes.